 - Once the water boils add the coconut and the karamani along with salt.

-- Once the dough cools down a bit, bring it together using hands.
+- Once the dough cools down a bit, bring it together using your hands.

 - The salt adai does not need as much time as the sweet adai to cook.
-It should be ready in about 10 mins.
-Let it rest for few minutes and then remove it carefully.
+It should be ready in about 10 minutes.
+Let it rest for a few minutes and then remove it carefully.

-- Serve the karadayan nombu adai with dollop of butter.
+- Serve the karadayan nombu adai with a dollop of butter.

 Happy Karadayan Nombu to all my friends and Family!!!